comixed/comixed/CONTRIBUTING.md

 If, however, you saw any errors, you'll need to go back and verify that you've properly setup your environment.

+## Including External Metadata Adaptors

+ComiXed supports loading external metadata adaptors at startup.
+These adaptors are distributed as JAR files and can be placed into the ```lib``` directory before starting the application.

+To do this in development, where we don't have such a directory, the best practice is to do the following:

+1. Create a directory next to your comixed git repostory named ```extlib```.
+1. In IntelliJ:
+   * right click on **comixed-app**
+   * select **Open Module Settings**
+   * select **comixed-app**
+   * select **Dependencies**
+   * click the + sign
+   * select **1.
+JARs or Directories...**
+   * navigate to the external JAR file.

+When you start your server, it will load any JAR file in the specified directory.

 # Running The Application